kjf2152cumc/p8105_hw5/kjf2152_hw5_document.md

 bday_repeats(32)
 ```

-    ## [1] FALSE
+    ## [1] TRUE

 ## Using Function & Plotting Results

-Next, run this function 10000 times for each group size between 2 and
+Now I run this `function` 10000 times for each group size between 2 and
-50. For each group size, compute the probability that at least two
+50. For each group size, I compute the probability that at least two
 people in the group will share a birthday by averaging across the 10000
 simulation runs.
-Make a plot showing the probability as a function of
+Then I use ggplot to generate a `geom_line` that shows
-group size, and comment on your results.
+the probability as a function of group size.

 ``` r
 group_n = 2:50